toxicity1985/atoum-documentation/source/en/running_tests.rst

 Executable
 **********

-atoum has an executable that allows you to run your tests with command line.
+atoum has an executable that allows you to run your tests from the command line.

 With phar archive
 =================

-If you used the phar archive, it's executable itself.
+If you used the phar archive it is already executable.

 linux / mac
 -----------